Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

-At every nonterminal stage there is exactly one active $F$-occurrence, namely the innermost recursive site.
-The number of visible $G$-frames is exactly $i$ by inspection of the trace expression.
-At termination the base rule removes the last active $F$-site and leaves the record form $G^K(Y,X)$, whose $G$-multiplicity is exactly $K$.
-So the final state retains retrospective record and exact depth information while no longer exposing the live computation site that generated it. \end{proof}
+At every nonterminal stage there is a single active $F$-occurrence, namely the innermost recursive site.
+The number of visible $G$-frames is $i$ by inspection of the trace expression.
+At termination the base rule removes the last active $F$-site and leaves the record form $G^K(Y,X)$, whose $G$-multiplicity is $K$.
+So the final state retains retrospective record and full depth information while the live computation site that generated it has been consumed. \end{proof}

+\begin{proposition}[Terminal-record completeness and the zero-depth boundary] Assume the base and payload slots are separately sorted, so that base terms and $G$-frames belong to distinct sorts.
+Then for every $K\ge 1$ the terminal record $G^K(Y,X)$ admits a decoder that recovers the base identifier, payload identifier, and depth $K$, and the positive-depth terminal-record map is injective in all three data.
+The sort separation is load bearing rather than bookkeeping: once the base slot may itself be frame headed, $G^K(Y,G(Y,X'))=G^{K+1}(Y,X')$, so both the depth and the base term escape recovery, and the mechanized decoder is stated on the sorted schema syntax for that reason (Appendix~\ref{app:module-map}).
+At $K=0$ the record is $X$ alone, so the unused payload identifier is absent.
+If $\beta=|Y|$, the same computation also satisfies

+Thus quadratic confessed carrier mass is compatible with full terminal reconstruction.
+The corresponding constant-overhead conditional-description reading remains an interpretation of the decoder rather than a formalization of Kolmogorov complexity. \end{proposition}

+\begin{proof} The decoder peels the $G$-frames, requires every frame to carry the same payload identifier, counts their number, and reads the terminal base identifier.
+At positive depth this returns $(X,Y,K)$; frames with differing payloads are rejected.
+The mass inequality is the lower integer envelope of the triangular formula for $\mathrm{Con}(K,Y)$. \end{proof}

-\begin{corollary}[Minimal clean witness of live-state / record separation] Combining Proposition~\ref{prop:live-vs-record} with Theorem~\ref{thm:min-instance}, the primitive self-duplicating recursor is the minimal structurally complete instance in the analyzed family at which the separation between live computation and terminal record becomes load-bearing for proof.
-Direct whole-term proof languages fail precisely because they try to certify the whole evolving carrier rather than the residual verdict-bearing coordinate. \end{corollary}
+\begin{corollary}[Minimal clean witness of live-state / record separation] Combining Proposition~\ref{prop:live-vs-record} with Theorem~\ref{thm:min-instance}, the primitive self-duplicating recursor is the minimal structurally complete instance in the analyzed family at which the separation between live computation and terminal record is required for the proof.
+Direct whole-term proof languages fail because they try to certify the whole evolving carrier rather than the residual verdict-bearing coordinate. \end{corollary}

 \begin{proof} Proposition~\ref{prop:live-vs-record} gives the trace-level separation between the live $F$-channel and the persistent $G$-record.
 Theorem~\ref{thm:min-instance} identifies the duplicator as the unique structurally complete minimal instance in the analyzed family at which direct whole-term methods become operationally inexpressible.
 Together these statements show that the duplicator is the first clean witness at which hidden-progress sequentiality and terminal-record persistence become proof-theoretically unavoidable. \end{proof}